 Top 10 Jacqueline Wilson Children’s Books

 Jacqueline Wilson is a name that a lot of avid readers might remember from their childhood.
 Wilson, who has written over 100 books, is one of the most loved British children's authors of our generation.
-With a distinctive art style and memorable stories, often about children from low-income families, and addressing real-life issues such as divorce, abuse, bullying, and depression, Wilson has made her mark in the literary world and has entertained and inspired child and adult readers for nearly three decades.
+With an illustrator with a distinctive art style and memorable stories, often about children from low-income families, and addressing real-life issues such as divorce, abuse, bullying, and depression, Wilson has made her mark in the literary world and has entertained and inspired child and adult readers for nearly three decades.

 Did You Read a Lot of Books When You Were a Child?

 Bad Girls tells the story of Mandy, a ten-year-old who is bullied at school by a girl called Kim.
 Mandy meets a new neighbour, a fostered older girl called Tanya with whom she quickly becomes friends.

 Mandy has elderly parents and is bullied for her childish hair and glasses, and her newfound friendship with the older and "cooler" Tanya gives her hope for the future as they promise to be best friends forever.
 However, Tanya is battling her own personal demons which threaten to get Mandy into trouble.